iam-rekt/RealEstateWebs/replit.md

   * Enhanced tab interface with icons and active states
   * Added property count display for region filtering
   * Implemented responsive grid layout for all property categories
+- June 22, 2025.
+Complete branding update and elegant interface redesign
+  * Replaced search filter component with sophisticated tabbed interface system
+  * Created modern filter bar with Property Type, Price Range, Bedrooms, Location dropdowns
+  * Updated all branding from "Pin-point" to "Tariq Haddadin" throughout application
+  * Added elegant "Haddadin" logo with gradient styling in header and hero section
+  * Removed "Find Your Perfect Property" and "Browse Properties" text as requested
+  * Enhanced tabs: All Properties, Featured, For Sale, For Rent, By Region
+  * Implemented glass morphism effects with backdrop blur and rounded corners
+  * Added real-time property count display and clear filters functionality
+  * Created empty states with relevant icons for better user experience
 ```

 ## User Preferences